-Just 30 minutes west of downtown Portland, the Columbia River Gorge is one of the easiest and most beautiful scenic stretches in Oregon.
-Here, you'll find many of the Gorge's most popular lookout points as well as major towns including Troutdale, Hood River, and The Dalles.
+Just 30 minutes west of downtown Portland, the Columbia River Gorge is one of the most accessible and beautiful scenic stretches in Oregon.
+Here, you'll find many of the Gorge's most popular hikes, waterfalls, and lookout points as well as major towns including Troutdale, Hood River, and The Dalles.

-The Columbia River Gorge is famous for its windsurfing conditions as well as its stunning beauty.
-Nature lovers will find plenty to appreciate, from lush forests to spring wildflowers to watchable wildlife.
-All of this can be enjoyed on a hike or canoe.
-Visitors looking for a thrill can enjoy kite surfing, rock climbing, and mountain biking.
+The eastern end of the Columbia River Gorge is famous for its windsurfing conditions as well as its stunning beauty.
+Nature lovers will find plenty to appreciate, from spring wildflowers to fishing.

 Perched atop one of the most spectacular viewpoints along the Columbia River Gorge, the charming Vista House offers visitors interpretive exhibits, a gift shop, and a snack bar.
 You can wander the grounds or climb to the roof to take in the scenery in all directions.

-This fun museum is located at the east end of the Columbia River Gorge in The Dalles.
+The Columbia River Gorge Discovery Center is a fun museum is located at the east end of the Columbia River Gorge in The Dalles.
 The Lewis and Clark Expedition and the Corps' activity in the region are well-covered topics.
-The interesting geology of the Gorge, including the impact of the Ice Age Floods, are explained both through exhibits and in film.
+The interesting geology of the Gorge, including the impact of the Ice Age Floods, is explained both through exhibits and in film.
 Native Americans, the Oregon Trail, and the pioneer era, as well as the regional flora and fauna, are among the other things you can learn about during your visit.

 The Bonneville Dam visitor center on the Oregon side of the river houses exhibits along with an observation area to take in the views.
 Take a guided powerhouse tour, or watch a film at the visitor center theater.
 Nature trails, river access, and picnicking are also available in the park area.

-One of the Northwest's many great microbreweries, Full Sail Brewing Co. is located in the windsurfing mecca of Hood River, Oregon.
-Sign up for a free afternoon tour of the brewery, then enjoy Full Sail's brews and food at the on-site Tasting Room and Pub.
+One of the Northwest's many great microbreweries, Full Sail Brewing Company is located in the windsurfing mecca of Hood River.
+Sign up for a free afternoon tour of the brewery, then enjoy Full Sail's brews and food at the on-site tasting room and pub.